sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 1 Human Brain

 Effect: Brain Explosion Gu flies towards a creature within range.
-This can be reacted to and attacked, with attack rolls against it being made with a +30 penalty.
-If the Brain Explosion Gu successfully reaches the target, it burrows into their mind and becomes dormant, no longer requiring food to sustain itself.
+This can be reacted to and attacked.
+If Brain Explosion Gu successfully reaches the target, it burrows into their mind and becomes dormant, no longer requiring food to sustain itself.
 If the creature makes a Cultivation, Deduction, Knowledge, or Refinement test, the Brain Explosion Gu detonates, instantly killing Brain Explosion Gu and the creature.
 If the creature is forced by some other effect to make one of these tests, they may elect to automatically fumble it and not detonate the Brain Explosion Gu.

 ### Careful Gu
 *Rank 3 Catalyst*